Measuring Risk and Resilience on the Path to Net Zero

 James has more than 17 years’ experience working in the U.S. and London/European markets.

-Michael formally served as the Global Head of ESG Portfolio Management within the Fixed Income division at Goldman Sachs Asset Management.
-Within that role, Michael was responsible for coordinating the ESG integration efforts across all fixed income teams as well as serving as the lead portfolio manager for ESG focused mandates.
+Michael formally served as the Global Head of ESG Portfolio Management within the Fixed Income division at Goldman Sachs Asset Management (GSAM).
+Within that role, Michael was responsible for coordinating the sustainability integration efforts across all fixed income teams as well as serving as the lead portfolio manager for sustainability focused mandates.
+Michael was previously on the GSAM municipal team as a senior research analyst covering healthcare, education and distressed municipalities.

 Prior to his time at Goldman Sachs Asset Management, Michael worked as a credit analyst at American Capital Access and Standard & Poor’s, focusing predominantly within the healthcare and education sectors.